Nikoo00o/Nota/README.md

 ## Testing

+- some of the server tests can fail on a slow processor, because of some time critical operations
+- if this happens, just increase the delays inside of the affected tests

 ### Server

 - navigate to the `nota/server` folder with the terminal and run `dart test`, or just start the "All Server Tests" run